 I had already some plans to go North to hunt for some Northern Lights and I have decided that I will visit Salla on the week of my birthday!
 It was the best decision of my life!
 Seriously!

 Birthday Celebration – Salla in the middle of nowhere!

-I have arrived in Salla in the middle of nowhere quiet late and the only things I was dreaming about was a warm bed, some relaxing time and a hot tea.
+I have arrived in Salla in the middle of nowhere quite late and the only things I was dreaming about was a warm bed, some relaxing time and hot tea.
 I got all that and more.
 I have been staying in this super cool PAN Village, a little colony of traditional Finnish log houses in the woods just next to Salla Reindeerpark.